hackimov/jspreadsheet/README.md

 # usage
-include crack.js to your page
+include crack.js to your page, or paste all of code to console and call generateLicense function

 call function generateLicense with your need license params